PoisotLab/manuscript-template/manuscript.md

 and can be referenced using `@eq:eq1`, which will result in @eq:eq1.

-All documents will be deployed only from the `master` branch - for all other branches, and for pull request, they will be built and uploaded as artifacts (so you can check the PDFs), but *not* deployed to `gh-pages` for the world to see.
+All documents will be deployed to `gh-pages` *only* on push events from the `master` All of the artifacts will be built when doing pull requests, so you can check that merging a branch is *not* going to cause the compilation of the documents to fail.

 # Using references